O Clássico: Campeonato de Portugal matches

 The matches listed below are only Campeonato de Portugal matches.
 The Campeonato de Portugal was created in 1922 and was the primary tournament in Portugal, where all teams competed from around the country.
 In 1938, the Campeonato de Portugal became what is now known as the Taça de Portugal.
 The club name in bold indicates win.
 The score is given at full-time and half-time (in brackets), and in the goals columns, the goalscorer and time when goal was scored is noted.

 Head-to-head results

 Reserve team matches

 Both Benfica's reserves, Benfica B, and Porto's reserves, Porto B, were established in the late 1990s.
 Both sides folded following the end of the 2005–06 season.
-The two teams were re-established in 2012 to compete in the 2012–13 Segunda Liga, where they met for the very first time.
+The two teams were re-established in 2012 to compete in the 2012–13 Segunda Liga, where they met for the first time.